ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 ### Disclaimer

-It is just problem I have with my zenbook, if it destroys your laptop, well, cest la vie
+It is just problem I have with my zenbook, if it destroys your system, well, das Leben ist kein Ponyhof.

 If you have other problems, I may be able to help (if the system is not fresh installed,